 Charlotte is a somewhat small city located in the state of Michigan.
-With a population of 9,054 people and five constituent neighborhoods, Charlotte is the 127th largest community in Michigan.
-Much of the housing stock in Charlotte was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 9,088 people and five constituent neighborhoods, Charlotte is the 127th largest community in Michigan.
+Charlotte has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Charlotte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charlotte is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Charlotte is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Charlotte who work in office and administrative support (15.11%), food service (9.74%), and sales jobs (9.36%).
+There are especially a lot of people living in Charlotte who work in office and administrative support (16.14%), sales jobs (7.34%), and food service (7.29%).

 Also of interest is that Charlotte has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Charlotte with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.87% of adults in Charlotte have a bachelor's degree or advanced degree.
+The citizens of Charlotte are slightly less educated than the national average of 21.84% for the average city or town: 14.44% of adults in Charlotte have a bachelor's degree or advanced degree

 The people who call Charlotte home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Charlotte residents report their race to be White, followed by Asian.
-Important ancestries of people in Charlotte include Irish, English, Dutch, and Polish.
+The greatest number of Charlotte residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Charlotte include German, Irish, English, Dutch, and French.

 The most common language spoken in Charlotte is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Russian.